 Mission, vision and tasks

 National Institute of Aquatic Resources (DTU Aqua) is an institute at Technical University of Denmark (DTU).
-Until 2008, the institute was known as Danish Institute for Fisheries Research (DIFRES).
+Until 2007, the institute was a sector research institute, known as Danish Institute for Fisheries Research (DIFRES), in the Ministry of Food, Agriculture and Fisheries.

 Mission